kaverirk/kaverirk/README.md

 # Hi, I'm Kaveri RK 👋

 🎓 B.Tech Computer Science Student
-💻 Interested in AI, Web Development & Geospatial Technologies
+Aspiring software developer seeking an opportunity in a growth-oriented organization to apply my technical skills, explore new technologies, and contribute to real-world solutions

 ---